eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

        stored. |br|
        A custom template example can be found in this `link <https://raw.githubusercontent.com/eProsima/Fast-DDS-Gen/master/resources/Custom.stg>`_
    * - -flat-output-dir
-     - Ignore input files relative paths and place all generated files in the specified output directory.
+     - Ignores input files relative paths and place all generated files in the specified output directory.
-   * - -fusion
-     - Activates fusion.
    * - -help
      - Shows the help information
    * - -I <directory>
-     - Add directory to preprocessor include paths.
+     - Adds directory to preprocessor include paths.
-   * - -language <lang>
-     - chooses between <c++> or <java> languages.
    * - -no-typesupport
-     - Avoid generating the type support files.
+     - Avoids generating the type support files.
    * - -no-typeobjectsupport
-     - Avoid generating the TypeObject support specific files. |br|
+     - Avoids generating the TypeObject support specific files. |br|
        Enabled automatically if -no-typesupport argument is used.
    * - -no-dependencies
-     - Avoid processing the dependent IDL files.
+     - Avoids processing the dependent IDL files.
-   * - -package
-     - Default package used in Java files.
    * - -ppDisable
      - Disables the preprocessor.
    * - -ppPath